rockstor/rockstor-doc/faq.rst

 there are many differences.
 Rockstor runs on Linux kernel and uses BTRFS as the underlying filesystem.
 It makes storage management easy with smart features and a powerful UI.
-It exposes a RESTful API to be used as a high performance storage backend in Cloud infrastructures.
+It exposes a RESTful API to be used as a high performance storage backend in Cloud infrastructure.
 These are just a few differences.
 Give Rockstor a try and you'll notice the value and differentiation right away.

 How is Rockstor different from Dropbox, Google Drive and other Cloud Storage offerings?